FAQs

 www.northstarreentry.org

 YES!
-You may be eligible for a federal tax credit for each returning citizen that you hire.
-In addition, free bonding is available that would protect you against any claims of negligent hiring.
-For more information, please visit https://www.irs.gov/businesses/small-businesses-self-employed/work-opportunity-tax-credit.
+Employers may be eligible for a federal tax credit for each citizen, with a prior criminal conviction, that is hired.
+In addition, free bonding is available that grants immunity from claims of negligent hiring to employers or potential employers.
+For more information, please visit: https://www.irs.gov/businesses/small-businesses-self-employed/work-opportunity-tax-credit.